Healthy Recipes Blog

 Jump to Recipe Review Recipe

-These delicious, well-seasoned Asian meatballs are coated in a marvelous sauce – sticky, with just a hint of sweetness, and very flavorful.
-I make them with ground beef, but this recipe works beautifully with ground pork, too.
+These Asian meatballs are bursting with flavor and coated in a savory sauce with just a hint of sweetness.
+I usually use ground beef, but ground pork works too.

 Asian meatballs are served in a bowl.

-These Asian meatballs combine the fun of eating small meatballs with the extra fun of a sweet, sticky sauce.
-My kids adore them and love helping me make them.
-The grown-ups love them, too!
-The meatballs are well seasoned - their flavor is quite complex, and the glaze greatly enhances them.
+These Asian meatballs combine the fun of bite-sized meatballs with the extra fun of a sweet, sticky sauce.
+My kids adore them and love helping me make them, and the grown-ups love them too.
+The meatballs are well seasoned, with surprisingly complex flavor, and the rich glaze adds the perfect finishing touch.

 The ingredients needed to make Asian meatballs.